schoeberl/risc-v-lab/README.md

  * Status presentation on Friday (13:00)
    * Each group presents
    * Two slides
+   * Send me a link to your repo latest Thursday evening
  * I am online available during the week (email, slack, zoom)
    * Can we agree on a Slack channel?
+   * DE2 from last year?

 ## Exam